sabercon/mini-database/README.md

-# MiniDB
+# Mini Database

-A mini database built by following [Build Your Own Database From Scratch](https://build-your-own.org/database/).
+A mini database built by following [Build Your Own Database From Scratch in Go](https://build-your-own.org/database/).

 ## How it works